CoffeeJarr/IOT_CJ1/WEEKLY REPORTS.md

   Equipped with a 38KHZ universal infrared receiver and transmitter module.
 ###  **Eighth week**
   [2020-10-21]
+  Make the RaspberryPi connect to the Aliyun and show the video online.
 ###  **Seventh week**
   [2020-10-18]
   Lab 5: Crossbar.io, Eclipse Mosquitto and Eclipse Paho.